lelegard/winkbdlayouts/README.md

 ~~~
 Notes on the example:
 - There are 7 entries in `ModNumber` and `wMaxModBits` is consequently 6 (last index = size - 1).
-- The index in `ModNumber` is a bit mask of modifiers.
+- The index in `ModNumber` is a bit mask of modifiers, here from 0b000 (0) to 0b110 (6).
 - Some combinations of modifiers may not be used in a keyboard.
-Index 7 = 0x111 = `KBDSHIFT | KBDCTRL | KBDALT`
+Index 7 = 0b111 = `KBDSHIFT | KBDCTRL | KBDALT`
   is out of range and not used.
-Indexes 0x100 and 0b101 are within range but the "modification number"
+Indexes 0b100 and 0b101 are within range but the "modification number"
   is the special value `SHFT_INVALID` which means that this combination is not used.
 - Other entries have valid "modification numbers".
 All modification numbers must be globally
   contiguous (here 0, 1, 2, 3, 4) but not necessarily in increasing order.
-- As an example, the modification number 3 is at index 6 = 0x110.
-This means that modification
+- As an example, the modification number 3 is at index 6 = 0b110.
+Modification number 3
-  number 3 means Control+Alt (which is the equivalent of AltGr on keyboards with an AltGr key).
+  consequently means Control+Alt (which is the equivalent of AltGr on keyboards with an AltGr key).

 ### Character generation

 The next tables define which characters are generated for a virtual key code
-and a combination of modifiers.
+and all its combinations of modifiers.

 One virtual key may generate one character only (numerical keypad for instance).
 Or two if using Shift produces a distinct character (letter keys for instance).